utdesign-makerspace/Flashforge-for-Cura/README.md

 # Flashforge for Cura

+## Important - please read first!

+_Jan 24, 2020_

+This is BETA version, use at your own risk!
+Tested on FlashForge Creator Pro on left extruder only, but seems to generate a correct code for the right extruder as well.

+PLEASE UPDATE TO THE NEWEST VERSION!
+The initial release had a bug that was causing carriage to crash against left stop when using the right extruder.
+The current version fixes it.

+This is SINGLE EXTRUSION only so far.
+Please DISABLE UNUSED EXTRUDER in Cura before slicing otherwise it will generate g-code for the default (right) extruder!
+I'm working on proper dual extrusion support, but no ETA yet.

+Remember - Extruder 1 is RIGHT, Extruder 2 is LEFT!

+Please, carefully read both Installation and Post Install sections below.

+## Changelog

+v.0.2 (Jan 24, 2020) - Fixed bug with incorrect init/wipe code for right extruder

+v.0.1 (Jan 22, 2020) - Initial commit

+## Description

 This is a complete functional Cura profile for FlashForge Creator Pro.
 Tested with Cura 4.4.1.
 Single extrusion so far, but will add dual later.
 Inspired by and based on the following work: